Tek-Pheed/R-Type/docs/src/userguide.md

 - Avoid getting hit (you have 100 HP).

-### In-Game Pause Menu
+### In-Game Exit

-Press Esc to open the pause menu with three options :
+Press Esc to exit the current game and go back to the main menu.

-- Back to Game : Resumes gameplay.

-- Settings : Adjust movement controls and auto fire.

-- Exit : Returns to the main menu (leaving the match but not closing the game).

 ### Game Objective